klamike/OneUSGAutoTimer/README.md

 - This version can be run on a headless Raspberry Pi so you don't need to keep your computer on all day
 - This version relies on an external installation of `chromedriver` for Raspberry Pi support
 - This version has [healthchecks.io](https://healthchecks.io) integration for success/failure pinging and [touchbar status](https://github.com/klamike/btt-healthchecks).
+- Check out the [multijob](https://github.com/klamike/OneUSGAutoTimer/tree/multijob) branch if you work multiple jobs through OneUSG at the same time.
 - Some of the logic is slightly modified for clarity/function.

 ### USE AT YOUR OWN RISK